-The most common question we answer in our consultancy is “how do I make my site rank for keyword X?”.
+Without doubt the most common question we are asked is: “how do I make my site rank for keyword X?”.
 What most people don’t realize is that they’re asking the wrong question.
 You see, sites don’t rank: pages rank.
 If you want to rank for a particular keyword, you’ll need to determine which page you want to rank for that particular keyword.

 Adding that keyword to the title of every page is not helpful.
-Nor is writing 200 articles about it without one central article to link all those articles to.
+Nor is writing 200 articles about it without one central article linking them all together.
 You need one single page that is the center of the content about that topic – a “hub” page, if you will.

 That page will need to be 100% awesome in every way.
 Brian Clark of Copyblogger calls this type of content “cornerstone content” and has written an awesome article about it (it’s several years old but still relevant).
 In fact, go and read Brian’s article – right now – as he explains it way better than I can.
 I’ll wait…

 Position that new cornerstone content within your site

 That article said a lot, right?
 It told you about keyword research, title tags and headlines, content and why your content needs to be awesome and more.
 Now let’s talk about where, within your site, to place that content.
 In my opinion, really important content deserves a page within your core site structure, not a news item or blog post.
-It should be easily navigated to within a few clicks.
+It should be easily found in a few clicks.

 So, now go ahead and create that page within your site.
 Take some time over it, this is going to be the content that’s going to make you rank, but not just that, it’s going to be the content that ranks.
 Which means real people are going to read it too and you need to convert those people.
 So think about search engines by all means, but think even more about the visitors who will end up reading that page – and give them something valuable.